 Raising the roadway of the Bayonne Bridge, which opened in 1931 and connects New Jersey and Staten Island, will allow newer “Panamax” ships to pass beneath it to critical marine terminals in both states to keep the region competitive.
 The Bayonne Bridge Navigational Clearance Project will increase clearance from 151 feet above water to a 215 clearance.
 The Port Authority of New York and New Jersey retained the Skanska Koch Kiewit joint venture for the project.

-The teams working on this project – E.E.
-Cruz/Tully, Comstock/Skanska, Judlau Contracting, and 86th Street Constructors (a Schiavone/Picone joint venture) – worked day and night, holidays and weekends to deliver this project by the January 1 deadline.
-Several other GCA members also worked on various elements of project, either on their own or as part of joint venture teams including J. D’Annunzio & Sons, J. F. Shea Construction, John Picone Inc., Kiewit Infrastructure, and E-J Electric.
+The GCA members who built this project – E.E.
+Cruz/Tully, Comstock/Skanska, Judlau Contracting, and 86th St. Constructors (a Schiavone/Picone joint venture) – worked day and night, holidays and weekends to deliver the project on time.
+Several other GCA members also worked on elements of project on their own or as part of joint venture teams including: J. D’Annunzio & Sons, J. F. Shea Construction, John Picone Inc., Kiewit Infrastructure, and E-J Electric.

-Governor Cuomo noted the tireless work of the contractors and their employees, stating “New Yorkers have waited nearly a century to see the promise of the Second Avenue Subway realized, and after unrelenting dedication from thousands of hardworking men and women, the wait is over and the subway will open on December 31.”
+As the ribbon was cut on the project, Governor Cuomo noted the tireless work of the contractors and their employees, stating “New Yorkers have waited nearly a century to see the promise of the Second Avenue Subway realized, and after unrelenting dedication from thousands of hardworking men and women, the wait is over…..”

 The city’s first water tunnel turns 100 this year, with little fanfare.
 Instead, millions of gallons of water will continue to run through it, bringing the best tasting water in the nation to New Yorkers.
 Even as the first and second water tunnels do the work they were built to do, a critical third water tunnel is under construction that will afford redundancy and allow repairs and maintenance on the existing tunnels.